LiamDGray/lmud/README.md

   $ make docker-run
   ```

+This will use the published docker image with a game-data volume.

 Note: The docker image lfex/lmud is for armv8.
 If your host system isn't that, you may need to use QEMU.
 E.g. on Ubuntu on amd64:

-sudo apt-get install qemu qemu-system-arm qemu-efi
+  $ sudo apt-get install qemu qemu-system-arm qemu-efi

-This will use the published docker image with a game-data volume.

 ## Building & Running